mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 in ES?
 We'll have to define what ES calls the `Analysis Chain`.
 This is simply put, the pipeline through which each of the documents we insert into the index will go through in order to be indexed.

-An analysis chain is formed by [analyzers](https://www.elastic.co/guide/en/elasticsearch/guide/current/analysis-intro.html).
+An analysis chain is formed by [analysers](https://www.elastic.co/guide/en/elasticsearch/guide/current/analysis-intro.html).
-Analyzers are filters that take the document, analyze and modify it and pass it to the next one.
-For example there might be an analyzer to remove the so called stop words, which are very common words that do not provide any useful information for indexing, like `the` or `and`.
+Analysers are filters that take the document, analyse and modify it and pass it to the next one.
+For example there might be an analyser to remove the so called stop words, which are very common words that do not provide any useful information for indexing, like `the` or `and`.

-Analyzers are composed by three functions: a `character filter`, a `tokenizer` and a `token filter`.
+Analysers are composed by three functions: a `character filter`, a `tokenizer` and a `token filter`.
 The first one is in charge of cleaning up the string before it's tokenized, for example by striping HTML tags.
 The second one is the responsible for splitting it into terms, for example by splitting the string by spaces.
 The last one's job is to modify terms to optimize the index purpose, for example by removing stop words or lowercasing all the terms.

-ES provides different analyzers which serve as a starting point for creating custom analyzers that suit better to any index needs.
-One of the alternatives provided by ES is called `edge_ngrams` analyzer.
+ES provides different analysers which serve as a starting point for creating custom analysers that suit better to any index needs.
+One of the alternatives provided by ES is called `edge_ngrams` analyser.
 To understand what edge n-grams are, we first need to understand what n-grams are.
 As the [n-gram wikipedia](https://en.wikipedia.org/wiki/N-gram) page points out:

 > an n-gram is a contiguous sequence of n items from a given sequence of text or speech